Wind is wild card in fires burning in New Mexico, Arizona

 Associated Press

 LAS VEGAS, N.M.
-(AP) — Schoolchildren in a northern New Mexico community that had been threatened by a wildfire were expected to resume in-person classes Tuesday while residents on the fire’s northern edges remained under evacuation orders.
+(AP) — Schoolchildren in a northern New Mexico community that had been threatened by a wildfire resumed in-person classes Tuesday while residents on the fire’s northern and southern edges remained under evacuation orders.

 The West Las Vegas School District said exceptions would be made for students still displaced by what’s the largest wildfire burning in the U.S. or those whose health has been affected by the smoke.

-The wildfire — intensified by decades of drought, warmer temperatures and spring winds — has charred 308 square miles (798 square kilometers) of tinder-dry ponderosa forests.
+The wildfire — intensified by decades of drought, warmer temperatures and spring winds — has burned more than 318 square miles (824 square kilometers) of tinder-dry ponderosa forests.
 Thousands of people have had to flee the flames and some 300 structures, including homes, have been destroyed.

 Crews have spent days working to protect ranch homes scattered through the area and stamping out small fires that jumped ahead of the main blaze.